 The behaviour of a horse that is acutely overcome by laminitis can be explained by the sudden occurrence of intense pain in its hooves, generally in both front feet.
 Anatomically speaking, they can be compared to the tips of our middle fingers.
 Laminitis involves reactions similar to what one would experience following a blow to a fingertip with a hammer: haemorrhaging beneath the nail, combined with pressure, warmth and throbbing pain.
 The pressure increases such that the nail comes loose after a few weeks.
 In the case of a horse, the ‘blow with a hammer’ originates somehow or other from the inside; there are no external symptoms.
 The bleeding that occurs within the hoof shoe causes warmth and painful pressure.
 Around six hundred kilograms of body weight also rests on and causes pressure on the hooves.
 In a situation of this kind, the horse will try to relieve its painful front hooves by shifting its body weight to the rear hooves as much as possible: the animal pushes its rear far backwards.
 At worst, a horse suffering from laminitis will lie down.

 Despite extensive research, the cause of the sudden bleeding within the hoof shoe is still unclear.
 Intestinal infections involving bacteria that generate toxic substances may be the cause of acute laminitis.
-It may come about as a result of an excess of carbohydrates; these are found in oats and corn.
-Too much fructan is also not healthy and it is present in fresh grass.
-The disorder is also described as a complication of some tumours following treatment with certain medications.
+It may come about as a result of eating an excess of carbohydrates; these are found in oats and corn.
+Too much fructan is also not healthy and that is present in fresh grass.
+The disorder is also described as a complication of some tumours and following treatment with certain medications.
 These are only a few examples described in literature.
 And so a variety of causes may have the same consequence: laminitis.

 It is therefore not surprising that the treatment of laminitis in horses differs as well.
 Up until the seventies, the initial treatment at the clinic in Utrecht was bloodletting.
 This involved drawing off a half bucket of blood from an adult horse.
 The procedure needed to be done quickly, and so a thick needle was used.
 The patient was then given painkillers and the hooves were cooled with water (like you would hold a finger under the cold tap).
 The hoof shoes were removed and the patient was placed in a box containing wet sand.
 The horse must fast the first day, followed by a diet of only hay.
 No dry chunks or oats because of the carbohydrates.